purestorage/pso-csi/pureStorageDriver/README.md

 1. Currently, there is **no upgrade supported** from previous versions that do not deploy the datastore.
 1. You **MUST** supply a unique `clusterID` in values.yaml.
 This was previously called `namespace.pure`. `clusterID` must be less than or equal to 22 characters in length. `clusterID` must be unique between **all** Kubernetes clusters using your Pure devices or naming conflicts will result.
 1. `helm uninstall` will perform the initial uninstallation, but some pods will continue to clean up post-installation.
 They should go away after cleanup is complete.
+1. Note that PSO CSI has upgraded its sidecars to support BETA version snapshotter APIs.
+The snapshotter CRDs for BETA version APIs have been upgraded, make sure for 1.17 and later versions, apply release-2.0 CRDs as shown in the Deployment section in [this](https://kubernetes-csi.github.io/docs/snapshot-controller.html) page.
+In addition, Snapshot controller is also required for snapshotter BETA APIs, since this is a one per cluster installation, PSO CSI does not include the controller as part of the helm install, please be sure to install it separately before attempting the snapshot functionality.
+The default snapshotclass has has been updated, if user is creating custom snapshotclasses, please make sure to use the BETA version of the APIs in the yaml file.

 ## Platform and Software Dependencies
 - #### Operating Systems Supported*: